The V Girls: Key works

 The V-Girls first performance was titled Sex and Your Holiday Season and was performed in 1987 at Four Walls gallery in New Jersey.

 Academic in the Alps: In Search of the Swiss Miss(s) took place in 1988 at the University of Massachusetts.
+This performance spoke about Johanna Spyri's children's book Heidi and topics regarding women in academia.